Sage-Bionetworks/data_curator/README.md

 ## Development Environment Setup

 ### Data Curator App Setup (frontend)
-Follow the steps below to make sure the _Data Curator App_ (frontend) is fully setup to work with the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/schematic/tree/main) (backend):
+Follow the steps below to make sure the _Data Curator App_ (frontend) is fully setup to work with the [schematic](https://github.com/Sage-Bionetworks/schematic/tree/main) (backend):

 Navigate to the location where you want to setup the application (i.e., the _Shiny Server_).
 Clone the code on this github branch (_shiny-server-1.0.0.rc1_):